 How To Determine If Your House Is Up To Code

-The fact is that most municipalities have a set of building codes that they used to ensure safety and help prevent against unnecessary damage or health issues.
-It’s a way to look out for occupants of homes, apartments buildings, and any other residence.
+The fact is that most municipalities have a set of building codes that they use to ensure safety and help prevent unnecessary damage or health issues.
+It’s a way to look out for occupants of homes, apartment buildings, and any other residence.
 The specific rules and regulations vary depending on the municipality, structure, and type of work done.
-But sometimes those codes call for things so specific, it would never have even occurred to you to double check.
+But sometimes those codes call for things so specific, that it would never have even occurred to you to double-check.

 That could be a problem if and when it comes time to sell your home.
 All of a sudden you find out that the toilet you installed isn’t far enough away from the door, the new bathroom isn’t properly vented, you didn’t include enough windows in that addition you added, the electric wiring isn’t up to code, and the deck you added to the house isn’t connected properly.
 How in the world can you sell a home with all of these issues?

 Turns out, you’ve got a few options, depending on how much money you can spend, how much time you want to put into the project, and what your ultimate goals are.

 The most obvious solution is to figure out everything that isn’t up to code and fix it.
 The easiest way to get started is to first hire a general inspector to take a look around and identify code issues.
 Often, these inspectors aren’t looking specifically for code violations but they will look for shoddy craftsmanship, plumbing leaks, and anything else that might signal a potential problem.
 The point is, they might not tell you anything is wrong with the fixture that’s been in your home since 1925 but they will tell you if the contractor who renovated your bathroom did a lousy job.
 If your home got a gut rehab or major renovation, they’re going to want to dig around to identify key issues leftover from that.